ThePrimeagen/rust-for-typescript-devs/lessons/05-if-there-is-time/B-project-structure.md

 ---

 ### There are lots of ways to organize your code
-Lets just create some projects and check out some code
+So i'll show you some of the ways to organize your code

 <br />
 <br />